shady-byte/Weather-App/README.md

  </table>

-## Woow, Now You're Ready to Know The Weather Of Your State! 🚀
+## Woow, Now You're Ready to Know The Current Weather Of Your State! 🚀